soumyadip1995/covid-19/README.md

 When you talk about the code.
-Mention villin headpiece.
-1uw7
+Mention villin headpiece. pdb file:- 1uw7

+Deconstructing the Coronavirus